Gurney family (Norwich): History

 In the 17th century, John Gurney (1655–1721) left his home town of Maldon for Norwich to live and work among the Quakers of the city.
 Arriving there in 1667, he became active in the woollen trade.
 In 1687 he married Elizabeth Swanton (died 1727) of Woodbridge, by whom he had eight children.
 He died as a wealthy man in 1721, and was buried in "the old Dutch garden that the Friends had bought as their burial ground, the Gildencroft or Buttercup Field", on the land Gurney had received to tend when he first arrived in Norwich.
 His sons John (1688–1740) and Joseph (1691–1750) continued in the woollen trade in St Augustine's Street and Magdalen Street, respectively.
 Both married and had numerous children.

 The younger John Gurney's sons, John (1719–1779) and Henry (1721–1777), gradually added banking to their woollen trade.
 In 1770 they entered into partnership and formally established Gurney's Bank at 35 Tooley Street (now Pitt Street) in Norwich.
 When Henry died in 1777, he was succeeded by his son Bartlett (1756–1802), who also took over his uncle John's responsibilities and moved the banking business to Redwell Plain (now Bank Plain), Norwich.
-The Quaker bank became renowned for its honesty, reliability and fair dealings, so that many peoole entrusted it with their money for safekeeping.
+The Quaker bank became renowned for its honesty, reliability and fair dealings, so that many people entrusted it with their money for safekeeping.
 Bartlett Gurney was married twice, but died childless at Coltishall, Norfolk, in 1802.
 He was succeeded in control of the bank by Richard (1742–1811) and John Gurney (1749–1809), grandsons of Joseph Gurney (1691–1750).